The Magician's Elephant

-The Magician's Elephant is the thirteenth book written by American author Kate DiCamillo.
+The Magician's Elephant is a children's novel by American author Kate DiCamillo.
 It was released on September 8, 2009, and illustrated by Yoko Tanaka.

 Synopsis

-Peter Augustus Duchene has many questions, but there is one he wishes most answered: "Is his sister still alive?
-And if so, how he can find her?"
-The answer he finds from the fortuneteller in the market square of the city of Baltese is one he has to learn to believe.
-"An elephant!
-An elephant will lead him there!"
+Orphan Peter Augustus Duchene has one question for the fortuneteller: If his sister is still alive, how can he find her?
+The answer is unexpected: Follow the elephant.
+Unbelievable?
+Perhaps.
+But true.

 "Light & Night"

 As part of the book's promotion, Candlewick commissioned a song from the indie band Tally Hall and singer-songwriter Nellie McKay.
 The song, called "Light & Night", was included as a download code with copies of the book purchased at Walmart stores.
-In 2022, Needlejuice Records rereleased Light & Night on a vinyl single backed with Turn The Lights Off, to accompany their reissue of Good & Evil.
+In 2022, Needlejuice Records rereleased "Light & Night" on a vinyl single backed with "Turn The Lights Off", to accompany their reissue of Good & Evil.